fish-shell/fish-shell/doc_src/cmds/ulimit.rst

     The maximum amount of CPU time in seconds.

 **-u** or **--process-count**
-    The maximum number of processes available to a single user.
+    The maximum number of processes available to the current user.

 **-v** or **--virtual-memory-size**
     The maximum amount of virtual memory available to the shell.